Friday, October 16, 2009

 HEY BUDDY, WANNA BE A TEACHER?
 Thoughts on Alternative Certification

-Ridge said he wanted to “…help local education agencies fill critical vacant positions in secondary or K-12 content areas with ‘outstanding’ candidates for eventual level I certification.”
-The truth is he wanted to fill teaching vacancies in the state’s educational wastelands with whatever warm bodies could be found.
+Ridge claimed he wanted to “…help local education agencies fill critical vacant positions in secondary or K-12 content areas with ‘outstanding’ candidates for eventual level I certification.”
+He actually wanted to fill teaching vacancies in the state’s educational wastelands with whatever warm bodied cannon fodder could be found.
+He also wanted to weaken the state’s teachers unions, both of whom had been smart enough to oppose his election.
+(By the way, Ridge is the fellow who subsequently became U. S. Secretary of Homeland Security and advised us to buy duct tape and plastic sheeting to ward off possible chemical, biological or radiological attacks.)

 • So-called “achievement” tests are only one measure of a teacher’s success — and a weak one at that.
 We need only consider what they don’t measure to appreciate their limitations.